You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [01:01]

-How I had the chance to share I don't experience as a very ordinary version of what Benedict has meant to be over the top ten of the years that both picked up the world and what he promises to be for my picture.
+How I heard of a chance to share I don't experience as a very ordinary version of what Benedict has meant to be over the top ten of the years that both picked up the world and what he promises to be for my picture.
 Now the world, of course, is the reflection of the man himself.
 He writes nothing except what he has himself experienced.
 He writes, though, they are corruptly parents.
 But because human beings are so well, because he has such a grasp of human psyche and sees it all in the life of the gospel, he, too, touches all our experience and our psyche.
 He writes out in the sense of who we are and where we are on our humanity,

 [03:24]

-in a way that I don't identify with what he said, the touchy fall apart.
-The trick story, cause he begins where we go off.
-We are reckless in our walk-up direction and our infusion.
-We are sure it looks because he knows that we are the vessels to be handled with air. that we are back down and easily would be the key we are out here.
+in a way that our system identify with what he said, the touch is full of us.
+The trick story, because he begins, where we go, while we are reckless and our bulk of the action and our infusion.
+We are short because he knows that we are the vessels to be handled with the air. that we are back down and easily would be a degree down after now.
 But he's also pathetic.
 He believes in us and he challenges us.
 He would push us even further than we ever dared to think we might better.
-He is, of course, a man who is always healthy to think together and telling us to do two things at once.
-He tells us to stand still and move on.
-He himself, as we live in the cave works of the arcade, knows that one has to learn to live with oneself.
+He is, of course, a man who is always helping to think together and telling us to do two things in one.
+He told us to stand still and move on.
+He himself also lived in the cave works of the arcade.

-Choosing the difficult whether it's easy and under the boundary.
+They say, choosing the difficult way of it's easy and out of the army.
 The other, the to the sense of urgency, the idea of world and love, which runs throughout the world to be some of its best competitive futures.
 Benedict actually has the objective to rewrite one of the verses of St. John's Gospel.
 War will do by birth for St. John, not for benefit, he writes it as the love.
 So, there are all the concepts of balance.
 And my lady here, the client is also passionate and charismatic.
 He is technically evangelical.

 On this story, an observable writer instructor.
 This is the cry of a passionate preacher.
 The evangelical that's in the earth turned to Christ.
 Today and not tomorrow.
 This is the message for you.
 Hear it now.
 He is tentatively difficult.
-Right at the starting point, he sets the scripture around him now.
+Right at the starting point, he spreads the scripture around him now.
 But more points in what might be on the salt of the gospel and time.
 At time and day, it is scripture which is a thoroughness source of dying.
 Scripture has authority.
 It's law.
 It's medicine.
 The whole of the rule is a mistake of quotations in Scripture one after another.
-Then it's a back of the slave in the world.
+Then it is that who is saved in the world.
 He's captured by the world.
 And the whole life to which the rule directs is it is served for God under the guidance of the gospel.

-Seek out in this love the Lord Jesus as a good way of life.
+See how it is not the Lord Jesus is a good way of life.
 Let us step out then on this way with the gospel for our God.
 The rule is an aid that wants to get by the scriptures.
-For us lay people, it is simply a plan for living out the gospel, a practical guide to making the gospel demands a reality in our daily life.
+For us lay people, it is simply a plan for living out the gospel, a practical garden to maintain the gospel demands a reality in our daily life.
 So the rule isn't a rule book or a code.
 It never dictates.
-It points away, and the response that it's looking to rule for all of us isn't that a bad part of a rule unquestioning that we use for rule.
-It's the response of the product to a type-giving way.
-But then it's the way in the day, what faculty is on foreigners.
-The rule is a word that one of the greatest dealers you saw in the moment.
+It points away and the response that it's looking to for all of us isn't that a part of a rule unquestionably useful rule.
+It's the response of the product to a type TV way.
+But then it's the way in the game.

-The rule is as fresh and deadly, clear, simple and wise to gain, as well as it was worth.
-I like those words, so shant.
+what family it is on foreigners.
+The rule is the word that one of the greatest dealers you saw in the moment.
+The rule is as fresh and ready, clear, simple and wise today, as where it was first written.
+I like those words so shant.
 The rule has the character of any great text.
-It comes since its age, so any period and any century can come to its breath, as we, too, can come great at different points and different levels in our lives, making fresh new wonders on it, asking new questions.
-The rulers have helped me with some of my, with extended value of mine, and without the host family.
-Then if you are fully aware, one that will make each live more fully and deeply and truly from the test of myself.
+It comes since its age, so any period and any century can come to its breath, as we too can come to its breath at different points and different levels in our lives, making the rest of the world in this morning, asking new questions.
+The rulers have helped me with some of my, with extended value of my, and without the host family.

+Then I think we ought to be aware, one that will make each live more fully and deeply and truly from the test of myself.
 How to be human?
 How to be more fully human?
 Surely that is what we all want.
-The gods, it seems to me, in this undertaking, in this way of discovering and living out of humanity, for the sake of pride, the gods of acquaintance.
-They dictate their horizons which beckon us.
-They come to most with the disposition of the gods.
-And they dictate those of the slave people who find the ruler of the world.
+And the gods, it seems to me, in this undertaking, in this way of discovering and living out of humanity, for the sake of pride, the gods are the queens.
+They dictate their horizons which bear in us.
+They come to move with the disposition of the gods.
+And they dictate over those of the slave people who find the ruler of the world.
 Those people are not so much things or activities, but rather manners of perception, ways of seeing into which we grow, which will help us to encounter ourselves and encounter the world from a deeper end.

 [11:10]

-For what benefit to bring us if life is vulnerable by?
+For what benefit to bring us if life is wonderful by?
 There's that wonderful image in the peril.
 There is the world in the marketplace calling out to chance the power.
 Does anyone be able to die?
 Desire to see good journeys.
 And it can stop with any hurry by the power.
-To listen to what he's saying is a way to die, which is simultaneously a way to the fullness of my own humanity, not the denial of it, thought of it, nor the oppression of it, but a way to the gods who we in fact indeed need to grow into that world, a physical person, made in the image of Christ.
-If I proud of God, I deeply glitched the fact.
+To listen to what he's saying is a way to die, which is simultaneously a way to the fullness of my own imagination, not the denial of it, thought of it, nor the oppression of it, but a way to the gods who we in fact indeed need to grow into that world, a physical person, made in the image of Christ, If I proud of God, I deeply glitched the fact.

 [12:17]